 We host, organize, and provide major participation in professional-level workshops.

-- Truman State University Advanced Crystallography Class at ChemMatCARS, 2016-2017.
+- Truman State University Advanced Crystallography Class at ChemMatCARS, 2016, 2017, 2019

 - School on Liquid Surface Scattering: Data Analysis, organized/hosted by ChemMatCARS, 2016

 - Liquid Surface Scattering hands-on experiments at ChemMatCARS for the APS X-ray and Neutron School, annually, 2014-2019

 - APS Special Interest group on Soft Matter, seminar series organized and hosted monthly by ChemMatCARS, 2014-2019

 NSF’s ChemMatCARS staff members have been actively involved in events promoting scientific careers, synchrotron x-ray research, and student involvement in science.
 These include more than fifty staff presentations to groups of students, as well as participation as judges and advisors in student competitions.
 NSF’s ChemMatCARS staff members are available for presentations.
 Please contact staff members for more information.

 Yu-Sheng Chen instructs students students from the Synchrotron Charge Density School 2013 during a hands-on experiment.